Child Support Issues: Letter Templates

 I am writing to request a breakdown of your calculation which results in me owing [amount] in child maintenance in relation to [child A and date of birth] and [child B and date of birth].

-Please outline what you consider to be my net income, any exemptions or discounts I have been awarded, the number of days you consider me to have joint care of my children and any other children living with me included in the calculation.
+Please outline what you consider to be my gross income, any exemptions or discounts I have been awarded, the number of days you consider me to have joint care of my children and any other children living with me included in the calculation.

 Please provide the above information within 7 working days so that I can review your calculations to see why you consider that I owe [amount] in child maintenance.